swimmingly/yodrew.github.io/_pages/paper.md

 ---
 title: darkroomretreat.com extras
-layout: page
+layout: print
 permalink: /paper/
 ---

+# darkroomretreat.com extras

+This is the secondary content from [darkroomretreat.com](http://darkroomretreat.com) in one printable document:

+1. blog
+2. the darkness conjecture
+3. reports
+4. other writings

-This is the secondary content from [darkroomretreat.com](http://darkroomretreat.com) in one printable document.
-The main content is in the book, hygienic darkroom retreat, available on the site and at [leanpub.com/darkroomretreat](https://leanpub.com/darkroomretreat).
+Main site content is in the ebook, hygienic darkroom retreat, available from the site and at [leanpub.com/darkroomretreat](https://leanpub.com/darkroomretreat).

 ## blog {#blog}

 ### welcome {#welcome}